RedHatInsights/patchman-clients/vmaas/docs/ExperimentalApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAppSRPMPkgNamesHandlerGetGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiVmaasWebappAppSRPMPkgNamesHandlerGetGetRequest struct via the builder pattern

 Name | Type | Description  | Notes